-Any decision that needs to be made by the Discover Ashfield Board or the Towns Fund sub-group that does not fit within the timeframe of the scheduled meetings can be decided through written procedures.
-All members of the relevant board will be written to with the appropriate documentation that would be presented in the same manner as it would be to The Board or Towns Fund sub-group.
+Any decision that needs to be made by the Discover Ashfield Board or the Funding subgroup that does not fit within the timeframe of the scheduled meetings can be decided through written procedures.
+All members of the relevant board will be written to with the appropriate documentation that would be presented in the same manner as it would be to The Board or Funding sub-group.
 Each member will then be able to reply with any concerns and their approval/rejection to the chair, who will confirm the decision.